Humana sees 2014 membership growth as Obamacare sales surge

 Humana said it has studied the pharmacy claims of its early enrollees and that their health appears in line with previous expectations.
 Humana said it rolled back its view on the health of its customers three months ago after the government decided to allow the extension of some plans that don't comply with the new law, known as the Affordable Care Act, altering the make-up of the pool of customers.

-This forecast comes in contrast to rival WellPoint Inc, which reported similar sized exchange enrollment last week but said it is making money off its new customers and does not expect to receive any payments from the government.
+This forecast comes in contrast to rival WellPoint Inc WLP.N, which reported similar sized exchange enrollment last week but said it is making money off its new customers and does not expect to receive any payments from the government.

 "There's a lot of uncertainty," said Morningstar Research analyst Vishnu Lekraj.
 "We haven't seen a whole quarter or two of claims activity from the exchanges.
 We don't know what's going to happen there."

 Humana shares were up 1.9 percent at $111.86 in Wednesday morning trading.
-UnitedHealth Group Inc, WellPoint, Aetna Inc and Cigna Corp. were all trading slightly higher.
+UnitedHealth Group Inc (UNH.N), WellPoint, Aetna Inc (AET.N) and Cigna Corp (CI.N). were all trading slightly higher.

 Humana said it will add 435,000 people this year to Medicare Advantage plans.
 At the end of the first quarter, it had about 2.8 million people in these plans, which are offered to seniors.